 The University prohibits the smoking of any products in enclosed campus buildings and facilities, and during indoor and outdoor events on the campus.
 It is the policy of Stanford University that all smoking, including but not limited to tobacco products and the use of electronic smoking devices, is prohibited in enclosed buildings and facilities and during indoor or outdoor events on the campus.
 Within University residences, this policy specifically applies to all interior common areas, individual rooms and apartments, covered walkways, balconies attached to the residences, and any areas where smoke may drift into the residences during organized indoor and outdoor events.
 Any permitted smoking must be done at a minimum of 30 feet from any residence.
-Violations of this policy will be forwarded to your Conference Account Manager and may result in loss of University housing privileges.
+Violations of this policy may result in loss of University housing privileges.